Volume Two

 "I'll be relying on you."

-However, not showing her anxiety in the same way as Ilya did, Helly smiled at the three of them.
+However, hiding her anxiety just as Ilya might have, Helly smiled at the three of them.

-"No no, I should be saying that to you all, please treat me well on the way to Bahamut.
-I'll be returning directly to my home after bringing you all to Bahamut, so I cannot accompany you on your return trip, my apologies."
+"No, no, I'm the one who should be saying that.
+Please treat me well on the way to Bahamut.
+After I bring you all to Bahamut, I'll be returning straight home, so I won't be able to accompany you on your way back.
+My apologies."

 "… Could I have a moment?"